Since 2010, the year we purchased Stable View, we have been committed to creating a preeminent international equestrian training facility.

 Every facet of Stable View speaks to our goal of creating an international equestrian training center.
 The property is situated on 1,000 acres of gently rolling countryside with access to more than 2,000 adjoining “conserved” acres of woods, trails and gallops.
 We have carefully planned and executed the layout to optimize the equine training experience at international level.

-• Cross-country course and a cross-country schooling area designed by Captain Mark Phillips, constructed by Eric Bull.
-New for 2016 the cross-country course now includes an extension behind the main barn connecting to the cross country schooling to the original cross country course which will allow for a longer course, with permanent, advanced level jumps (i.e. ditches and banks)
+- Cross-country course and a cross-country schooling area designed by Captain Mark Phillips, constructed by Eric Bull.
+In 2016 the cross-country course now includes an extension behind the main barn connecting to the cross country schooling to the original cross country course which will allow for a longer course, with permanent, advanced level jumps (i.e. ditches and banks)

 THE MAIN BARN